 Before making your guess, attempt to read through the problem and see if the solution is related to any math question that you have solved before.
 If it isn’t, make an educated guess and move to the next question.

-It is crucial to never leave any question unanswered.
+It is crucial to never leave any questions unanswered.
 If you cannot solve a problem, answer it using the guess method.
 It won’t hurt to attempt an answer, but it will be great if you get it right.

 5- Pluging in Numbers